Arrest made in 2012 Huntsville murder cold case

 According to the indictment, Elmore was attempting to commit Robbery First-Degree and steal "lawful currency...and/or drugs, the property of Montarious Rooks and/or Anthony Barnett and/or Justin Cowan and/or Larry Humphrey" while Elmore "or another participant" was armed with a handgun.

-Huntsville Police said new developments in the case lead them to the indictment, however they were not able to release those details.
+Huntsville Police said new developments in the case led them to the indictment, however they were not able to release those details.

 Court records show a jury trial for Elmore is scheduled for March 2020.